eyeyar03/Notes/design-patterns/README.md

 in most cases we can ignore the differences between composition of objects and individual objects.

 In tree structure, elements with child elements are called nodes.
 And elements without children are called leaves.

+### State Pattern

+Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+The class diagram of Strategy and State Patterns are essentially the same, but the 2 differ in their intent.
+In State Pattern, we have a set of behaviors encapsulated in state objects; at any time the context is delegating to one of those states.
+Over time, the current state changes across the set of state objects to reflect the internal state of the context, so the context's behavior changes over time as well.
+The client usually knows very little, if anything, about the state objects.
+State Pattern is an alternative to putting lots of conditionals in your context; by encapsulating the behaviors within state objects, you can simply change the state object in context to change its behavior.
+(Strategy vs State)